nais/api/README.md

 make local
 ```

-For local development you need to set the `WITH_FAKE_CLIENTS` environment variable to `true` (as set by `make local`),
+For local development various services are faked.
+This is controlled by multiple `WITH_*` environment variables in the `.env` file.
-and you will also need to set the `X-User-Email` header to `dev.usersen@example.com` if you want to act as a regular
+If `WITH_INSECURE_USER_HEADER` is set, you will also need to set the `X-User-Email` header to `dev.usersen@example.com` if you want
-user, or `admin.usersen@example.com` if you need an admin user, when interacting with the GraphQL API.
+to act as a regular user, or `admin.usersen@example.com` if you need an admin user, when interacting with the GraphQL API.

 Locally, most external services are replaced with fake clients, and the Kubernetes client reads data from `data/k8s`.